anjerodesu/AVHexColor/README.md

 UIColor+ColorWithHex
 ===============================

-UIColor+ColorWithHex was inspired by Apple's lack of hexadecimal integration.
+UIColor+ColorWithHex was inspired by the lack of hexadecimal colour integration of iOS.

 Methods
 -------------------------------